Bombg/OnyfansLoot/README.md

 - Loot tracking features
     - Broadcasts loot drops to other OnyFansLoot users who are out of range to receive "so and so receives xxxx" messages
     - Keeps track of dropped items that are on any players list and who got that item
+        - These items are added to an exlusion list
     - Keeps track of all raid drops
-    - If disenchanter has the addon, also keeps track of loot that is disenchanted
+    - If disenchanter has the addon, also keeps track of loot that is disenchanted (if they use the command)
     - Export these with the '/of export' or '/of export help' command
-- Syncs the list with other raid members who are also on the loot list and have active lists
+- Syncs the loot list and exlusion list with other raid members who are also on the loot list and have active lists

 ## Screenshots & Gifs
 - Holding Alt over an inventory item